Audi spent its CES 2014 keynote the night before the first day of the convention talking about the future.

-Being a hybrid the Audi Sport Quattro Laserlight reportedly gets 90 miles on a single tank of gas.
+Being a hybrid the Audi Sport Quattro Laserlight reportedly gets 90 miles per gallon.

 But more important is the Laserlight's LED/laser lamp combo headlights, which Audi said is the most advanced lighting technology of any of its vehicles.
 Each individual LED is managed automatically by the car's software so the headlights won't blind oncoming drivers.

 The Laserlight also uses ultrasonic data to drive itself with piloted driving.